Scout24/hiring/README.md

 # AutoScout24 is Hiring!

-In this public repository we collected descriptions of [AutoScout24 GmbH](https://www.autoscout24.com/) open engineering positions.
+In this public repository where we collected descriptions of [AutoScout24 GmbH](https://www.autoscout24.com/) open engineering positions.

 ## Owner